PINK SHIRT DAY BREAKFAST

 We invite you to our 5th Annual Pink Shirt Day Breakfast present by TELUS, taking place February 27th, 2019.
-It's Okanagan Boys and Girls Clubs kick-off to kindness in the Okanagan.
-We hope you join us.
+It’s Okanagan Boys and Girls Clubs kick-off to kindness in the Okanagan.
+Join us.

 Your Story Matters: Clues to your Purpose

 What if we flipped our story over from the dark side to the light?
 What if one could discover that your story contains all the clues one would need in order to become who we were always meant to be?
 Through a process called Ahava, created by Janice, she helps move individuals on their healing path from trauma to their true purpose.
 As a vulnerable child and youth, Janice understands the impacts of those scarcity roots and addictive patterns.
 It is from these roots that she will speak to the clues of her own destiny and apply them today so that others can find their true calling.

 Date: February 27, 2019

 Location: Laurel Packinghouse

 - 7:00am – Registration and Breakfast

 - 8:00am – Opening Remarks-Diane Entwistle’s (Okanagan Boys and Girls Clubs, CEO)